Post by friendlyhomoerectus on Oct 20, 2016 0:43:00 GMT

-Moderator, Colonel S. Style, A Wise Chicken, the Great Him, survivor of the Great Goat Incident of '16, King of the Snake People, Emperor of Noricara, Devoted member of the Society for Having David Attenborough Narrate the Opening.
+Moderator, Outreach Team Lead, Natural Historian of Ezta, Member of the Thrive Universe Council of Elders, The Banman, Colonel S. Style, A Wise Chicken, The Great Him, survivor of the Great Censorship of '17, survivor of the Great Robo Takeover of '17, survivor of the Great Goat Incident of '16, King of the Snake People, Emperor of Noricara, devoted member if the Society for Having David Attenborough Narrate the Opening.

 im not sure about different gases but if your talking about ggravity distance to the sun rotation time year length all that stuff then yes if you mean things like methane planets then i have few words for you "water civilations have a better chance then that"

 There's your space whale, and I guess that's space behind it.